-BILL O'REILLY CHRISTMAS RAGE
+BILL O'REILLY LOSER

-William James "Bill" O'Reilly, Jr. (born September the 10th,
+William James "Bill" O'Reilly, Jr. (born September 10th, 1949) is

-1949) is an American television host, author, historian, journalist,
+an American television host, author, historian, journalist,

-the Fox News Channel.
+Fox News Channel.

 During the late 1970s and 1980s, he worked as a news reporter